 Of course, some dogs just don’t understand why you’re throwing their toy all the way over there.
 In this case, start small – and get something specific for the game of fetch, that is only used in this way.
 Start by rolling it a couple of feet away and see if you can get them interested that way.

-If they go for the ball, but struggle to carry it, it’s worth keeping an eye on their teeth – if they’re a puppy, they may be teething, whereas an older dog may have sore joints.
-Make sure you can’t see any decay though – a reluctance to use the mouth can be a sign of this.
+If they go for the ball but struggle to carry it, it’s worth keeping an eye on their teeth – if they’re a puppy, they may be teething, whereas an older dog may have sore joints.
+Make sure you can’t see any decay through – a reluctance to use the mouth can be a sign of this.

 It may just be that your dog doesn’t like fetch – and that’s fine!
 Make sure to find something they do enjoy – perhaps tug of war, agility tricks or similar activities – that will let them gain the above benefits of showing off, indulging their instincts and, most importantly, getting time with you.